-Let’s face it – starting a business is expensive.
-And few of us have the cash on hand to get the ball rolling without some outside help.
-If you’re starting a small business or looking to grow your business, you may seek funding through a traditional loan, a microloan, or cash from your friends and family.
+Let’s face it, starting a business can be expensive.
+Few entrepreneurs have the cash on hand to get the ball rolling without some outside help.
+If you’re starting a small business or looking to grow your business, you may seek financing through a traditional loan, a microloan, or cash from your friends and family.
 You can also seek funding from investors.

 Investors can be a great thing for your business.
 First, an investor isn’t demanding repayment every month because it’s not a loan.
 An investor can also be a reliable source for business advice and may have a strong business network that you can draw on.
 But this isn’t free money – your investors will have certain expectations.

 If you do decide that you want to seek funding from investors, how do you draw them in?
 What is it that makes them decide to put money into a business?

 More than anything, investors want to see a return on their investment.
 Investors are in the business of putting money into growing businesses so they can make money.
 If you can demonstrate that your business will make them money, then you’re 90% there.